node-red/designs/designs/flow-testing/README.md

 This design should deliver the following features/functionality:

-- The testing function should be able to be run from within the Node-RED editor or from a command line, so testing can be run as an automated delivery pipeline
+- The testing function should be able to be run from within the Node-RED editor or from a command line, so Node-RED application testing can be run as part of an automated delivery pipeline
 - The tests should be created using low-code methods, similar to how applications are created using Node-RED.
 Ideally creating test cases should not be a coding activity
 - There should be the ability to create a "test suite", containing multiple test scenarios rather than a single test
 - Test definitions/implementation should not alter a flow in any way that will impact the functionality or performance during normal running
+- Test artifacts and configuration should be able to be easily identified and removed from a flow when deploying to a resource constrained device, without impacting the flow.

 ### Areas for debate/resolution

-- Should the testing of a function node have more advanced features, such as testing doubles (stubs and mocks)?
+- Should the testing of a function node have more advanced features, such as testing doubles (stubs and mocks) within the JavaScript code within the node?
 - How should sub-flow testing be performed?
 As node/flow tests in the sub-flow editor or as a node within a main flow?
 - How should input node timed/repeat configuration work during test - disabled and let the test explicitly drive all testing or let input node drive testing?